SAP-samples/successfactors-extension-calculate-employee-seniority/03-DeployCAPApplicationToCloudFoundryAndHANACloud/README.md

   ![CAP Service endpoints](./images/1endpoints.png)

 1. Employee - This is the locally managed entity on SAP BTP that the original extension writes to, and that we will use to make updates via SAP AppGyver.
 An event handler for ```srv.after("UPDATE")``` has been added to recalculate seniority and write it back to Employee Central
-2. Photo - Remote entity on SAP SuccessFactors; no service implementation for this entity
+2. Photo - Remote entity on SAP SuccessFactors; basic service implementation to apply photoType filter and OData v2
 3. User - Remote entity on SAP SuccessFactors; no service implementation for this entity
-4. EmpEmployment - Remote entity on SAP SuccessFactors; no service implementation for this entity
+4. EmpEmployment - Remote entity on SAP SuccessFactors; basic service implementation for OData v2
 5. ProfileMixin - View combining fields from the 4 entities above; custom service implementation for READ
     - Returns all records of status = "EXCEPTION"
-    - Returns a single record when accessed by key, such as /employee/ProfileMixin('15dae86b-1537-4d3d-a340-1d6ac4e4f5c7')
+    - Returns a single record when accessed by key, such as /employee/EmployeeProfile('15dae86b-1537-4d3d-a340-1d6ac4e4f5c7')

 ### Changes to entity metadata